lambdapioneer/powering-privacy/android/README.md

 Follow their [setup instruction](https://github.com/mozilla/rust-android-gradle#usage) to setup all dependencies.
 You might find that it helpful to first try your local Rust setup with the simpler [rsoxy serial logger project](../rsoxy/README.md).

+Before building, update the `configuration.properties` file with the IP address for the web service.

 Once you opened the project and installed the Rust Android plugin dependencies, you can build the project (Build > Make Project).

 Alternatively, you can build the project from the command line: